-You can also enjoy our newest gallery, Wonderlab, which is full of amazing sights and sounds.
+Our Explainers will be on hand with fun space-themed games and activities.
+You can also enjoy our Supersenses exhibition and our newest gallery, Wonderlab—both are full of amazing sights and sounds.
 There will be a sensory play area in the Wonderlab Studio.

 Our other galleries, including the BFI Mediatheque, will be open for families to explore and play with interactive exhibits.

 Our Access Guide can help you prepare for your visit.

 The museum staff working on the day have received training from Specialist Autism Services.

 York Castle Museum are holding their second relaxed opening Sunday 24th September 2017.
 From 9.30-11.30am.
 We know that our museum can be loud and busy at times, so we will put our lights on full and turn off all the sound effects so it’s a less overwhelming environment for our visitors.
 You’ll still be able to visit all the galleries, but there will be no dark areas and no sudden sounds.
 We have worked with the National Autistic Society North Yorkshire Central branch on this event.
 No need to book for ticket prices please see the website.

 There is seating provided around the museum, and a quiet space will be available should you need it.

 Our Relaxed Openings are designed for visitors who would prefer a quieter visit to our museum.

 We have visual stories available for visitors with autism and their carers – these can be found on our Access page here.

 The event is free for visitors with autism, dementia, visual impairments or similar issues.
 Carers and children under 16 will also be admitted for free.
 Accompanying members of a group will be admitted for £5, and standard admission is £10.
 There is no need to book ahead.